-All the students taking the CS5248 module will receive a user account on our server monterosa.dl.comp.nus.edu.sg.
+All the students taking the CS5248 module will receive a user account on our server monterosa.d2.comp.nus.edu.sg.
 There would be one user account per team.
-The machine is running Ubuntu 16.04.3 LTS distribution of Linux.
+The server is running the Ubuntu 18.04.2 LTS distribution of Linux.
 You will need to use_ssh to connect to the machine.
 If you are using the default LAMP setup provided by us, your PHP scripts would be executed by the webserver from your_home_dir/public_html directory.
-For example, if team0 wants to serve the file info.php it will be placed at /home/team0/public_html/info.php and would be available over the web at http://monterosa.dl.comp.nus.edu.sg/~team0/info.php.
+For example, if team0 wants to serve the file info.php it will be placed at /home/team0/public_html/info.php and would be available over the web at http://monterosa.d2.comp.nus.edu.sg/~team0/info.php.
 The server also has SSL enabled.
 So, teams can optionally use https in their GET and POST request URLs.
 It is however recommended to avoid SSL for requests involving file transfers such as the streamlets.

 When segmenting the video with the mobile application, you may use the MP4Parser package.
 When developing server utilities, you are allowed to use any useful MPEG-4 parsing and transcoding utilities such as MP4Box or ffmpeg.
-However, server-side segmentation is not allowed - segmentation must be done at the client side.
 For your convenience, you can use ffmpeg, MP4Box, and mp4info, etc., commands from /usr/local/bin on the monterosa server.
 If you need any further enhancements/additions to the provided default setup or you prefer to use a custom server-side setup other than the default LAMP stack, please contact the TA.